Jahia/docker-jahia-elk/README.md

 ## Options
 * Persist Elasticsearch's index upon Docker image restart: `-v <Local_path_to_index>:/var/lib/elasticsearch` The local path to the index must point to an empty folder.
+* The `--no-cache` docker build parameter is necessary to bypass Docker's cache and get the latest commit from the jahia-logstash-kibana-config Github repo.

 ## Features:
  * Jahia page rendering monitoring (render time, paths, users, errors)